saveweb/dokuwiki-dumper/README.md

   --insecure            Disable SSL certificate verification --ignore-errors       !DANGEROUS! ignore errors in the sub threads.
 This may cause incomplete dumps.
   --ignore-action-disabled-edit
-                        Some sites disable edit action for anonymous users and some core pages.This option will ignore this error.
-                        But you may only get a partial dump. (only works with --content) --username USERNAME   login: username
+                        Some sites disable edit action for anonymous users and some core pages.
+This option will ignore this error and textarea not found error.But you may only get a partial dump. (only works with --content) --username USERNAME   login: username
   --password PASSWORD   login: password
   --cookies COOKIES     cookies file